bigcode-project/starcoder2-self-align/README.md

-# StarCoder2-Instruct: Self-Aligned, Transparent, and Fully Permissive
+# StarCoder2-Instruct: Fully Transparent and Permissive Self-Alignment for Code Generation

 <p align="left">
     ⭐️&nbsp;<a href="#about">About</a>